 CómoComo is about how we feed ourselves not only on a physical level, but on an emotional, psychological, and soul level too.

 Jess Hannah’s interview is an invitation to become more aware of how we take in life, and how we express it.

 In relationship to life:

-- How do you EAT life?
-I’m a jewelry designer based in Downtown LA.
+- I’m a jewelry designer based in Downtown LA.